Parse wavelengths from the .wvl file (tab-separated, \r line endings, col 1 = nm)

 Together, those constraints make the weights behave like fractions.
 The optimization problem per pixel is:

-Once \(M\) is fixed, this is a well-behaved optimization problem with one best solution per pixel (Heinz and Chang 2001).
+Once \(M\) is fixed, this is a well-behaved optimization problem that returns one abundance vector per pixel (Heinz and Chang 2001).

 Endmember selection